naregderlevonian/herodot/README.md

-This repository contains my personal configuration files (dotfiles) for Hyprland (tailored specifically for the ASUS Zenbook DUO 14 Oled UX8402).
-It also includes custom scripts for interacting with various device settings through the *herodot* script.

 This repository contains my personal configuration files (dotfiles) for Hyprland, as well as other settings for applications like Neovim, Waybar, Mako, and more.
 It also includes custom scripts for interacting with various settings and devices using the Herodot script.